N F C Cachemaille-Day

 Lit: P Jones: Trena Cox: Emergence of a Stained Glass Artist, HC 2012 pp11-14.
 My thanks to Mr Jones for drawing this article to my attention and for clarifying the artist’s personal circumstances, which have been previously misinterpreted.

 Glass: Lower Beeding

 CPL Architects are based in Eastbourne and specialise in churches and related projects.
-They have been commissioned by several denominations and their work is to be found mostly in the London area and the south east.
+They have undertaken commissions for several denominations and their work is to be found mostly in the London area and the south east.

 Extended: All Saints, Carlyle Road, Eastbourne (2007)

 Michael Crake was a sculptor who is found between 1801 and 1829.
 Directories give him at various addresses in London, including 64, Portland Road in 1829, but his work is to be found in much of England and beyond.

 Walter Crane (1845-1915), the son of an artist, was initially apprenticed to a wood engraver and was largely self-taught as an artist.
 He became famous initially for his illustrated books, mainly for children, the first of which appeared when he was only 17, but he worked in a variety of media, including painting and stained glass.
 His style derived from the Pre-Raphaelites, though it also shows the influence of Japanese woodcuts and W Morris described him as ‘a gothic soul with renaissance training’.
 He was a founder and later President of the Art Workers Guild and briefly worked at the Manchester Municipal School of Art and also as Principal of the Royal College of Art, as well as being active as a socialist, which deepened his links with Morris.
 He died at Horsham.
 Much of his glass, often dark in character, was made by F G Christmas (see this section above) and also by James Sylvester Sparrow (1862-1919).
 Crane also designed some windows for J Powell and Sons.